General Pierce Bridge Rehabilitation

 THE FINAL PRODUCT

-Remaining bridge work is nearing completion, with paving, line striping and guardrail to be completed by the end of October 2022, and minor steel repairs/the final painting of existing structural steel to be completed by the end of November.
-Additionally, a redesign was added by MassDOT District 2 to construct a substantial amount of lighting for the entire bridge; this is scheduled to commence in November and be completed by February 2023.
-Temporary platforms will be removed in the final stages, leading to the bridge opening in May 2023.
+All major bridge work—including paving, line striping, guardrail additions, minor steel repairs and painting of existing structural steel—was completed by the end of November 2022.
+Additionally, a redesign was added by MassDOT District 2 to construct a substantial amount of lighting for the entire bridge; this commenced in November and was completed in February 2023.
+Temporary platforms were removed in the final stages, leading to the bridge opening in March 2023.

 target on line